decaf-dev/obsidian-dataloom/README.md

 -   Sticky headers - headers will remain visible as you scroll
 -   Function cells - allows you to make calculations based on column data.
 If the column cell type is set to number or currency, you have arithmetic operations available such as: min, max, range, median, sum, and average
 -   Import modal - allows you to create cells from markdown data
--   Tabbing system - navigate focusable elements using the tab button, arrow keys, and enter button on your keyboard
+-   Keyboard focus navigation system - navigate focusable elements using the tab button, arrow keys, and enter button on your keyboard.
+If a cell is focused, press any key to have that character appended to the cell input

 ## Settings